Today’s busy professionals can rarely find enough time to do all their errands, and that’s where you come in, with a business able to check afew ...

 The number of US podcast listeners increases by millions ever year, which means now is a great time to start a podcast, and you don’t need that much free time.
 Podcasts can be entertainment, news, educational or to raise awareness of major issues.

 Starting your own podcast can be daunting, but if you can get your podcast on iTunes or Spotify, you can immediately engage millions of people not only in the US but also worldwide.
 Podcasts on iTunes may be streamed or downloaded on Apple devices while those on Spotify are available on both Android and iOS, desktops, smartphones, smart TVs and even gaming consoles.

 Strong graphic design is a crucial element of nearly every business’s branding and marketing strategy, which is why it’s always in great demand.
-After years of steady growth, the US graphic design industry is worth nearly $14 billion and offers real opportunity for the bold entrepreneur.
 You could start your own part-time graphic design business from home, generating good money.

 You will, however, need to have a strong creative streak and some skill and experience with graphic design software and tools.
 If you don’t have a related degree, you could brush up on your graphic design skills by taking courses at an online platform like Udemy.
 Next, it’s a good idea to research the market, see what sort of graphic design is trending lately, and keep an eye out for a market gap that might fit your skillset.

 Just about everybody loves a good T-shirt, which is why the US’ online T-shirt industry has more than doubled in the past decade and expected to see continued growth in the coming years.
 If you’re into fashion and have strong design ideas, you could start a T-shirt business in your free time and grab a slice of that market while giving consumers cool shirts that start new trends.